This information is for Northern Ireland only, if you live in England, Scotland or Wales visit the GOV.UK website.

 Payments to participants on the programme will continue to be processed by a limited number of available staff and contingencies have been put in place to ensure this continues.

 The programme works with a number of key stakeholders who provide support to Access to Work (NI) participants and subsequently this may change the level of support available to all participants due to the ongoing COVID-19 pandemic.

 Face to face appointments in the Jobs & Benefits office continue to be suspended so you will not be asked to attend your local office currently.

-From 15 July 2020 claimant commitments will be introduced for all Universal Credit new claims only.
+From 15 July 2020 claimant commitments has been introduced for all Universal Credit new claims only.
 Your work coach will contact you by telephone to discuss what activities you can do to help you move into employment and to offer support.

 You will be given notice of your telephone appointment on your journal.
 It is important that we have this conversation with you as part of your Universal Credit application process.

 If you're already receiving benefits, you will continue to receive payments.
 Payments will still be processed as usual.